|

 to modify or rebuild the vehicular engine so it will be in compliance

 with applicable emission standards.
+No

 motor vehicle registration (MVR) shall be issued unless such motor